Free Speech and the University: A Closer Look at the Chicago Principles

 Although the University greatly values civility, and although all members of the University community share in the responsibility for maintaining a climate of mutual respect, concerns about civility and mutual respect can never be used as a justification for closing off discussion of ideas, however offensive or disagreeable those ideas may be to some members of our community.
 The freedom to debate and discuss the merits of competing ideas does not, of course, mean that individuals may say whatever they wish, wherever they wish.
 The University may restrict expression that violates the law, that falsely defames a specific individual, that constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests, or that is otherwise directly incompatible with the functioning of the University.

 The language presupposes deviation from some abstract norm as disagreement or offence, but it is power-neutral.
 Who gets to decide what is offensive?
 Could a man claim to be offended by critiques of patriarchy or toxic masculinity?
 And is that the same kind of offence as a woman being shown a sexist film and told to think only about cinematography?
 Is offence to an individual or an ad hominem attack more egregious than offence to a group of people?
 That is, is the individual valued over the social or group categories because it is more easily identifiable and threatening to interpersonal civility?
-The report notes the law as a limit, but the law is dynamic, intimately tied to the social and political.
+The report notes the law as a limit, but the law is dynamic, inextricably tied to the social and political.
 Moreover, in policing these limits, what constitutes incompatibility with university functioning and who decides?
 University administrators?
 What are the interests of administrators, especially when funded by the provincial government and corporations?
 Ultimately, the report acknowledges limits—the university, after all, would not function without a mandate and parameters—but the vagueness allows these limits to be manipulated or shifted to suit the interpreter.

 The Chicago Principles thus have enough ambiguity to sound like “common sense.”
 In practice, however, the kinds of meanings that are ultimately attached to the vague language are hardly those championing critiques of power: governments, administrators, and other groups benefitting from and supporting existing systems of power get to decide what counts as “free speech,” and have the means to shut down critique.